dvernooy/dvernooy.github.io/_embedded/05-mp3_player.md

 ### Limitations
 So here, in one spot, is a list of all the current limitations.
 All of them have to do with the software.
 - doesn't show total play time & current played amount of current track
-- doesn't allow flexible navigation, especially out of a subdirectory back up
+- doesn't allow flexible navigation, especially back out of a subdirectory
 - doesn't scroll the name of the track or author if longer than 23 characters
 - doesn't allow flexibility in play mode - e.g. no "total random" mode
 - wouldn't easily show more than 12 subdirectories - they need to be structured